In a recent report, 4.8 million independent workers self-described themselves as digital nomads, while 17 million, aspire to someday become nomadic.

 There are many knowledge workers, and between home or office, these workers are self-described nomads, either with digital project work or an online business, who largely benefit home/office-like comforts in establishments like WeWork, Starbucks, or any place with a solid WiFi connection.

-The Zoho Copenhagen Hotel aims to fill this demand for travelling digital nomads who have a serious entrepreneurial spirit and drive.
+The Zoho Copenhagen Hotel aims to fill this demand for traveling digital nomads who have a serious entrepreneurial spirit and drive.

 If you look are most urban architectural development today, single-use is in decline.
 Municipal building permit teams focus on mixed-use development because of growing land capacity limitations in large urban centers.

-In Denmark, the Copenhagen City Council wanted to capitalize on converging trends which support knowledge workers and digital nomads.
-Copenhagen is an international city and already have a large expat community of employees that work for the United Nations.
+In Denmark, the Copenhagen City Council wanted to capitalize on converging trends that support knowledge workers and digital nomads.
+Copenhagen is an international city and already has a large ex-pat community of employees that work for the United Nations.
 Similar could be said for technology workers.

 It was Hans, who came up with the initial idea, after leaving CitizenM (affordable luxury) boutique hotels.
 The concept was molded around younger generations, who mix business with leisure thanks to technology, which liberates work from a single home or traditional office.

 Opening in May 2021, Zoku Copenhagen will add to other Zoku developments in Vienna, Amsterdam, and Paris, the latter opening in 2021 as well.
 Zoku's hashtag screams to the #ENDOFTHEHOTELROOM.
 Zoku Amsterdam opened its door in 2016.